You want smart political talk without the meltdowns?

 And the NFL should have suspended some of these players for one game, not fire them, suspended them for one game.

-And then if they did it again, it could have been two games and three games, and then for the season.
+And then if they did it again, it could have been two games and three games and then for the season.

 You wouldn't have people disrespecting our country right now.

-And and if Hillary Clinton actually made the statement that in a form sitting down during the playing of our great national anthem is not disrespectful, then I fully understand why she didn't win.
+And if Hillary Clinton actually made the statement that in a form sitting down during the playing of our great national anthem is not disrespectful, then I fully understand why she didn't win.

-I know I mean, I mean, look, there are a lot of reasons she didn't win, including the fact that she was not good at what she did.
+I mean, look, there are a lot of reasons she didn't win, including the fact that she was not good at what she did.

 But I will tell you, that is something that I had just heard about.